TemirTug/TemirTug/README.md

-- 👋 Hi, I’m Temirlan Tugushev
+- 👋 Hi, I’m Temirlan
 - 👀 I’m interested in data analysis and data science
 - 📫 How to reach me: tg @TemirTug